ksumesh431/obsidian-docs/README.md

-## Notes realted to Cloud, DevOps and various tech
+## Notes realted to Cloud , DevOps and various tech